The Secret of the Swordfish: Part 1

 The first volume, "Ruthless Pursuit", opens on the eve of a World War.
 Details are scarce, but the reader is told that the enemy is an Asian superpower known as "the Yellow Empire", ruled by the Emperor Basam Damdu; the free world and the Yellow Empire have been locked in a cold war for the past three years.
-Within the first few pages of the book, the Yellow launch a worldwide aggression with modern rockets, bombers and paratroopers that quickly destroy and conquer the world's other major powers.
-However, the British military has been secretly working on a new type of superweapon known as the Swordfish, in anticipation of the war.
-Forewarned of the attack by a traitor in the Yellow army, Captain Francis Blake, a British officer, and Professor Phillip Mortimer, the scientist developing the Swordfish, escape with the superweapon's plans, their destination being a secret base in the Middle East where they will be able to finish their work.
+Within the first few pages of the book, the Yellow Empire launch a worldwide offensive with modern rockets, bombers and paratroopers that quickly conquer the world's other major powers.
+However, the British military has been secretly working on a new type of super-weapon known as the Swordfish, in anticipation of the war.
+Forewarned of the attack by a traitor in the Yellow army, Captain Francis Blake, a British officer, and Professor Phillip Mortimer, the scientist developing the Swordfish, escape with the super-weapon's plans, their destination being a secret base in the Middle East where they will be able to finish their work.